fluxcd/flux/site/helm-get-started.md

 Once Flux has confirmed access to the repository, it will start deploying the workloads of `flux-get-started`.
-After a while you will be able to see the Helm releases listed like so:
+After a while you will be able to see the Helm releases deployed by Flux (which are deployed into the `demo` namespace) listed like so:

 ```sh
 helm list --namespace demo